pretis/flexpret/README.md

 Note that the library is built from source for every test.
 This takes longer time but means each test can have its own permutation of the library, e.g., with and without debug flags.

+## Running a single software unit test

+When cmake builds the tests, it also leaves one bash script per test in the `bin/` directory.
+These can be run directly:

+`./bin/add`

+Under the hood, the script runs `fp-emu`, which the FlexPRET's emulator, with a `.mem` file.

 # Running software

 Software can both be run on an emulator and a Field-Programmable Gate Array (FPGA).
 Running on an FPGA requires quite a lot of setup - we recommend running on an emulator to start.
 Either way, you will need to [install the RISC-V compiler](#risc-v-compiler) (in particular, `riscv32-unknown-elf-*`).